15 Foods Anti-Aging Experts Eat Every Day

 Dark chocolate

-Shutterstock 79270765
+shutterstock 79270765

 “I eat a piece of dark chocolate every day,” says Emily Rubin, RD, a clinical dietitian at Thomas Jefferson University in Philadelphia.
 “Who doesn’t love chocolate?
 It satisfies my sweets craving.
 It is low in sugar, offers fiber, contains antioxidants, and may even help prevent heart disease.”
 Rubin suggests looking for chocolate with at least an 86 percent cocoa content.
 Nosh on a small square of dark chocolate, or use it as an ingredient in oat bites, or make your own almond butter cups.
 Read on for 12 healthy desserts that can actually help you lose weight.